-House Bill No. introduced by J. Gillette aims to revise the laws regarding state settlement proceeds by mandating that such proceeds be deposited into the state general fund.
-The bill specifies that after deducting costs and attorney fees, settlement amounts resulting from claims or litigation on behalf of the state must follow this requirement, with certain exceptions.
-These exceptions include settlements executed before the bill's effective date, funds for the Montana tobacco settlement trust fund, restitution to victims, and recoveries related to natural resource damages.
-Additionally, the bill amends existing sections of the Montana Code Annotated (MCA) to clarify the handling of civil fines and settlement proceeds, allowing for the transfer of excess funds to the general fund.
+House Bill No. introduced by J. Gillette aims to revise the laws regarding state settlement proceeds by mandating that such proceeds be deposited into the state general fund, with certain exceptions.
+Specifically, the bill stipulates that settlement agreements or amounts ordered to be paid on behalf of the state must be deposited in the general fund after deducting costs and attorney fees.
+Exceptions to this requirement include settlements executed before the effective date of the act, funds for the Montana tobacco settlement trust fund, restitution funds for victims, and recoveries related to natural resource damages.
+Additionally, the bill amends existing sections of the Montana Code Annotated (MCA) to clarify the handling of civil fines and settlement proceeds, ensuring that any excess funds are transferred to the general fund by the first business day in January of the subsequent biennium.

 Statutes affected: